plone/documentation/develop/plone/forms/z3c.form.rst

 For available internal validation options, see the field source code in zope.schema package.

-Constrain validators
+Constraint validators
 ^^^^^^^^^^^^^^^^^^^^^

-zope.schema fields take a callable argument ``constrain`` which defines a Python function validating the incoming value.
+zope.schema fields take a callable argument ``constraint`` which defines a Python function validating the incoming value.

 Example::